 Fear of Retaliation

 For those who have suffered abuse, the prospect of retaliation from their perpetrator is a real fear that keeps them from speaking out.
-For some victims, their abuser may be someone in a position of power, making it difficult for them to come forward with their testimony against them.
+For some victims, their abuser might be someone in a position of power, making it difficult for them to come forward with their testimony against them.
 Facing someone who may have systematically manipulated or controlled them during the abuse is a daunting prospect for survivors, further contributing to their reluctance to report their experiences.

 Coming forward about sexual abuse is not just emotionally taxing, but the journey that follows can be a massive undertaking as well.
 For many survivors, it is necessary to relive traumatic experiences while engaging with the legal system - a process that can seem intimidating.
 This, coupled with the fear of not being believed, can make seeking justice seem unattainable and detract survivors from pursuing legal recourse.
 But finding justice is possible!